KIQZ

-KIQZ (92.7 FM) is a radio station broadcasting, currently Silent.
-It is licensed to Rawlins, Wyoming, United States.
+KIQZ (92.7 FM) is a radio station licensed to Rawlins, Wyoming, United States, that is currently silent.
 The station is owned by Mt.
 Rushmore Broadcasting, Inc. It previously featured programing from AP Radio and Jones Radio Network.
 KIQZ was simulcasted on sister station KRAL also from Rawlins.
 KIQZ is currently broadcasting under special temporary authority.

 History

 The station was first assigned the call sign KIAJ on August 13, 1981, and officially signed on with its current call sign, KIQZ, on November 4, 1981.

 KIQZ has a documented history of operational failures and rule violations, particularly after the license renewal term began on October 1, 2005.

 The station's history of non-compliance dates back to at least 1998, when a targeted inspection by the FCC's Denver District Office resulted in findings of Emergency Alert System (EAS) rule violations.

 On April 10, 2008, an FCC inspection found that the EAS receive system for both KIQZ and KRAL was not operational, and agents could not locate the required quarterly radio issues/programs lists in the station's public inspection file for any quarter since October 2005.
 These findings resulted in a $20,000 fine (later reduced to $17,500).

 In the late 2000s, the station experienced extended periods of silence, citing financial and staffing difficulties.
 The licensee filed for resumption of operations in 2011 and again in 2012, but the station quickly fell silent again due to issues such as employee resignations.
 In 2013, the station had to obtain Special Temporary Authority (STA) to go silent again, a common tactic used by the licensee to avoid automatic license forfeiture.

 The station's long periods of silence and its owner's demonstrated inability to pay debts—a factor cited by the FCC when reducing a multi-hundred-thousand dollar fine to $25,000 in 2016—led to complications regarding its broadcast facilities.
 The resulting failure to pay various debts reportedly led to power being cut at the studio and transmitter site.

 KIQZ remains under the ownership of Mt.
 Rushmore Broadcasting and has operated with intermittent service since 2013, often broadcasting under STA authority at reduced power or from temporary facilities while attempting to reconstruct its transmission facilities.